bdusell/cminor/README.md

 can be used to control whether the compiler reads from `stdin` or from a file, writes code to `stdout` or a file, and generates x86 code or dot code for visualizing the abstract syntax tree.
-Without any arguments the compiler reads C Minor from stdin and sends compiled x86 code to stdout if the input is valid.
+Without any arguments the compiler reads C Minor from `stdin` and sends compiled x86 code to `stdout` if the input is valid.
+Errors are otherwise reported on `stderr`.
 In order to see all of the available options, use

     java cminor.Compiler -h